On convergence and optimality of maximum-likelihood APA: ML-APA: Online MLE for adaptive filtering

 where $\eta\in(0,1)$ is defined as

 Using these definitions, Theorem \ref{thm:main} states that

-for any $t=0,1,\ldots$.
-Since $f$ is a concave function, taking the expected value of both side of \eqref{eq:bound-at-new} and using the Jensen's inequality, it follows that
+for $t=0,P,2P,\ldots$.
+Since $f$ is a concave function, taking the expected value of both side of \eqref{eq:bound-at-new} and using Jensen's inequality, it follows that

-Thus if we repeatedly apply GA-OBML, the sequence defined by $a_{t+1} = f(a_t)$ is an upper bound on the expected value of the normalized misalignment after $t$ iterations, and $s = tP$ samples.
-This expected error reduces monotonically, and as we will see, asymptotically, achieves the performance achieved by optimal offline algorithms.
+Thus if we repeatedly apply ML-APA, the sequence defined by $a_{t+P} = f(a_t)$ is an upper bound on the expected value of the normalized misalignment after $t$ samples.
+This expected error reduces monotonically, and as we will see, asymptotically achieves the performance achieved by optimal offline algorithms.

-To show the effectiveness of the proposed GA-OBML method, we next compare its performance, characterized in Theorem \ref{thm:main}, with a lower bound on the performance achieved by a general class of offline algorithms that estimate $\wv^*$ at time $s$ using the entire history of observations.
-Let $\yv_s=X_s^T\wv^*+Z_s$, where $X_s\in \mathds{R}^{L\times s}$ and $Z_s\in\mathds{R}^{s}$.
-We define $\wv^{(\delta)}_{s}$, a generalized regularized least squares estimator, defined as with
+For further insight into the effectiveness of the proposed ML-APA method, we next compare its performance, characterized in Theorem \ref{thm:main}, with a lower bound on the performance achieved by a general class of offline algorithms that estimate $\wv^*$ at time $s$ using the entire history of observations.
+Let $\yv_s=X_s^T\wv^*+\zv_s$, where $X_s\in \mathds{R}^{L\times s}$ and $\zv_s\in\mathds{R}^{s}$.
+We define $\wv^{(\delta)}_{s}$, a generalized regularized least squares estimator, defined as

+where $\wv_0$ denotes a rough estimate of the desired parameters ($\wv^*$) available from a different set of data.
+Moreover,

 Solving for $\Delta \wv$, it is straightforward to see that